 Most burial insurance companies wouldn’t care about angioplasty, bypass grafting or stents if it was more than two years ago.
 Level death benefit has instant coverage effective on day one.

-This plan is the best-priced burial insurance option with no waiting period.
+This plan is the best-priced burial insurance, funeral insurance, cremation insurance and final expense insurance option with no waiting period.
 The insurance carrier will pay the full death benefit to your beneficiary even if you die a day after you get your policy.

 WHAT IF I HAVE BEEN DENIED LIFE INSURANCE COVERAGE BECAUSE OF PVD?